Whimsy with death or Love with God

 Death denies life.”
 (ACIM)

-The idea of death blots out the Reality of Eternity; it blots out the fact that Love is Always and Forever.
+The idea of death blots out the Reality of Eternity; it blots out the fact that the Love of creation is Always and Forever.
 All ideas not of Love are like childish whims; sourced by permanent, ever-lasting Love, the child can “afford” to whim.
-The world of play comes into view by way of whimsy.
-The Son attaches a subjective self to a whim and calls it “own”, and is free to accept or resist all that he makes believe.
-The whims of the Son seem real for awhile, but they are nothing, nothing at all.
+The world of children imagining unbalanced play comes into view by way of whimsy.
+The Son attaches a subjective self to an unbalanced whim and calls it his “own”, and is free to accept or resist all that he makes believe.
+The unbalanced whims of the Son seem real for awhile, but they are nothing, nothing at all.
 Guilt over having made nothing of oneself is still nothing.

 The worst that happened is belief,” (Byron Katie)